 010 – Russian personal pronouns

 For the past nine lessons we have learned the Russian alphabet and pronunciation rules, as well as practiced to read some Russian words.
-Today we move to the Russian grammar.
-First things first, let’s learn how to say ‘I’, ‘you’, ‘they’ etc. So this lesson we dedicate to Russian personal pronouns.
+Today we move over to the Russian grammar.
+First things first, let’s learn how to say ‘I’, ‘you’, ‘they’ etc. In other words, today’s lesson we dedicate to Russian personal pronouns.

 Russian personal pronouns